Kourtney Kardashian Claims She’s ‘Ashamed’ Of Her ‘Disgusting’ Family

 Kourtney then explained that while her siblings have other interests they pursue such as fashion and makeup lines, she would rather spend her time doing less work and raising her three children.

-“All everyone f**ing says is, ‘What’s your job?’ ” Kourtney remarked.
+“All everyone f**ing says is, ‘What’s your job?'”
+Kourtney remarked.
 “If I had enough money, I wouldn’t work.
 I wouldn’t do the show.
 I would be a full-time mom.
 That’s what I want to do.
 The guilt I carry every day from not being at home when they get in from school, not doing homework, my kids suffer.
 Honestly, it’s like, we have a disgusting family.
 I’m ashamed to be a part of [it].
 It’s just gross.”

 Keeping Up with the Kardashians airs Sundays on E!